senlin/so-mobile-map-widget/readme.txt

 = Do I need a Google Static Maps API-key? =

-The Google Static Maps API-key is optional, read the [Google documentation](https://developers.google.com/maps/documentation/staticmaps/#api_key) for more details including information on how to get the API-key.
+The Google Static Maps API-key is optional, read the [Google documentation](https://developers.google.com/maps/documentation/staticmaps/#api_key) for more details including information on how to get they API-key.

 = Where can I sign up for the Google Static Maps API-key? =

 See above.

+= I have an issue with this plugin, where can I get support? =

+Please open an issue on [Github](https://github.com/so-wp/so-mobile-map-widget/issues)

 == Other Notes ==